-I am a charter member of the Canadian Tire Coupon Collector’s Club (CTCCC) since 1990.
-I was the editor of the Club newsletter “The Collector" between 1994 and 2017 and I was awarded the editor and newsletter Award of Merit by the RCNA in 2009 and 2014.
-I was honoured with the prestigious “Sandy Mctire Award of Distinction" in 2007 for my contributions to the Club.
+I have been a charter member of the Canadian Tire Coupon Collector’s Club (CTCCC) since 1990, and also the editor of the CTCCC Newsletter from 1994 to 2015.
+I received the Award of Merit for the best Editor and the best club Newsletter from the RCNA in 2009 and 2014.
+I received the “Order of Merit Sandy McTire" in 2007 for my contribution to the Club.

 I have been dealing with postal auctions since 1997, where I sold him thousands of CTC silver notes.

 Over the years, I have put together a collection that I am only missing some very hard to find notes.
 Here are some of the doubles that I have accumulated over the years.
 I would be happy to trade for notes that I do not have for sale on my site.

 My way of grading notes is strict and I do not believe in the division of grades to maximize profits.
 I use only the following grades: GOOD, VERY GOOD, FINE, VERY FINE, EXTRA FINE, ALMOST UNC and UNC.
 Check my grading standards are under the POLICY tab, check them out before buying a note.

 You will notice that I use the Canadian Tire Numismatic Catalog numbering system to classify my notes.
 Information on how to obtain the Canadian Tire Numismatic Catalog can be found under the PRICE GUIDES tab on this page.
 The Canadian Tire Numismatic Catalog is the official CTCCC reference.